Bermejo100/Bermejo100.github.io/PRIVACY_POLICY.md

-# Privacy Policy for Tiktok Automation
+# Privacy Policy for Tiktok-Automation

 **Effective Date:** May 14, 2026